Brandon Aiyuk Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 - Aiyuk put together a 40-yard performance against the Titans last week on four catches while being targeted five times and scoring one touchdown.

-- Aiyuk's 11 catches over his last three games are good enough for 138 yards (46.0 ypg) and two touchdowns.
-He's been targeted 17 times.
+- During his last three games, Aiyuk has put together 138 yards (on 11 grabs) and two touchdowns.

 Aiyuk's San Francisco Teammates